perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Contact list can't be retrieved properly in some devices and renders contact search unusable.

-- Bottom sheets have incorrect insets on older API devices.
+- When opening bottom sheet UIs, in some condition, the status bar will have incorrect color.
-    - Affected API: 26
+    - This is caused by the current Compose ModalBottomSheet implementation, I don't have a fix at the moment.

 - Widget delete button is out of bound when the widget is filling the whole screen.